Rain Pierre's design on the North Surrey Ice & Sport Complex windows symbolize reconciliation.

-Fabricated in white frit dots on clear glass, Trenton Pierre’s mirrored designs for the windows of the North Surrey Sport & Ice Complex symbolize reconciliation in the form of a contemporary Salish dance mask and drum filled with hopeful symbols.
+Fabricated in white frit dots on clear glass, Rain Pierre’s mirrored designs for the windows of the North Surrey Sport & Ice Complex symbolize reconciliation in the form of a contemporary Salish dance mask and drum filled with hopeful symbols.

 The design acts as a guardian protecting the different users and functions within the building.
 The artist also wanted to depict something Salish Peoples hold sacred.
 He says:

 Our culture was almost lost due to residential schools and attempted genocide, but our people fought back to keep our cultures and traditions alive.
 Our masks and drums were burned in the time of colonization.
 We hid our masks away from the public in fear of losing them.
 Today we step into reconciliation and are proud of our culture.
 Being able to still practice “mask dancing” is a tribute to our survival.

 Central to the design is a dance mask representing respect for the knowledge, wisdom, and resilience of Coast Salish cultures.
 First Nation dancers continue to practice these attributes.
 The dance mask sees everyone approaching and looks out to the river, mountains, and ocean beyond.
 It symbolizes a guardian spirit for our journey towards reconciliation.
 On the mask is a pair of eagles whose wings carry wisdom from the past and prayers into the future.
 Their feathers shower the diverse people below with strength and courage.
 Beside their eyes are the phases of the moon, indicating time and change.